 We are members of the National Coalition of Citizen Advocacy Schemes – see the website for more information

 We are members of Hampshire Learning Disability Partnership Board – see the website for more information about the work that is being done to improve the lives of people with a learning disability in Hampshire

-We work together with other advocacy and voluntary organisations to make sure there is Advocacy and Person Centred Planning all over Hampshire.
-See the Hampshire Advocacy (HARG) website for more information about how we do this.
+We work together with independent advocacy organisations in Hampshire – see the Hampshire Advocacy website for more information about how we do this.